laravel/homestead/CONTRIBUTING.md

 * change the username to *homestead*
 * change the password to *secret*

+Campground Reviews should now be accessible at https://local.campgroundreviews.com
+Complete the SSL section below to remove the browser warning

 ## Sphinx

 After setting up the boxes, you need to rotate sphinx